RTAMTECH/rtam_sdk_android/README.md

 ## [](https://docs.aiactiv.io/sdk/android#license)License

-RTamUniversalSDK is available under the MIT license.
+RTAMUniversalSDK is available under the MIT license.
 See the LICENSE file for more info.